MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Surgical Fine-Tuning Improves Adaptation to Distribution Shifts. [[paper]](https://arxiv.org/abs/2210.11466)
+  - Yoonho Lee, Annie S. Chen, Fahim Tajwar, Ananya Kumar, Huaxiu Yao, Percy Liang, Chelsea Finn.
+  - Key Word: Fine-Tuning; Distribution Shift.
+  - <details><summary>Digest</summary> A common approach to transfer learning under distribution shift is to fine-tune the last few layers of a pre-trained model, preserving learned features while also adapting to the new task.
+This paper shows that in such settings, selectively fine-tuning a subset of layers (which we term surgical fine-tuning) matches or outperforms commonly used fine-tuning approaches.
+Moreover, the type of distribution shift influences which subset is more effective to tune: for example, for image corruptions, fine-tuning only the first few layers works best.

+- On Feature Learning in the Presence of Spurious Correlations. [[paper]](https://arxiv.org/abs/2210.11369) [[code]](https://github.com/izmailovpavel/spurious_feature_learning)
+  - Pavel Izmailov, Polina Kirichenko, Nate Gruver, Andrew Gordon Wilson. *NeurIPS 2022*
+  - Key Word: Spurious Correlations; Feature Learning.
+  - <details><summary>Digest</summary> We evaluate the amount of information about the core (non-spurious) features that can be decoded from the representations learned by standard empirical risk minimization (ERM) and specialized group robustness training.
+Following recent work on Deep Feature Reweighting (DFR), we evaluate the feature representations by re-training the last layer of the model on a held-out set where the spurious correlation is broken.

+- Freeze then Train: Towards Provable Representation Learning under Spurious Correlations and Feature Noise. [[paper]](https://arxiv.org/abs/2210.11075)
+  - Haotian Ye, James Zou, Linjun Zhang.
+  - Key Word: Feature Learning; Spurious Correlations.
+  - <details><summary>Digest</summary> We find that core features are only learned well when they are less noisy than spurious features, which is not necessarily true in practice.
+We provide both theories and experiments to support this finding and to illustrate the importance of feature noise.
+Moreover, we propose an algorithm called Freeze then Train (FTT), that first freezes certain salient features and then trains the rest of the features using ERM.

 - ZooD: Exploiting Model Zoo for Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2210.09236)
   - Qishi Dong, Awais Muhammad, Fengwei Zhou, Chuanlong Xie, Tianyang Hu, Yongxin Yang, Sung-Ho Bae, Zhenguo Li. *NeurIPS 2022*
   - Key Word: Out-of-Distribution Generalization; Pre-Training.